Get us in your inbox

 • Cafés

-The USP at this Indian venue near the University of Edinburgh is small dishes, various flavours and sharing.
-Why should a pari of dining partners struggle through two rich, protein-heavy curries for example – and rice and bread – when they could have three or four smaller dishes, sample them all, then just order more if they feel like it?
+The USP at Mother India’s Café near the University of Edinburgh is small dishes, various flavours and sharing.
+Why should a pair of dining partners struggle through two rich, protein-heavy curries, for example – and rice and bread – when they could have three or four smaller dishes, sample them all, and then just order more if they feel like it?
 Simple, clever, popular.

 Aside from the great name, there’s plenty to like about Lovecrumbs.
-This delightful café embraces not only the sweet stuff, but savoury options like sausage rolls and hearty sandwiches too.
-The ever-changing cake options are the real highlight though, with flavours like chocolate and lavender and raspberry and rose, plus plenty of teas, coffees and rather tasty hot chocolate.
+This delightful café embraces not only the sweet stuff but also savoury options like sausage rolls and hearty sandwiches.
+The ever-changing cake options are the real highlight, though, with flavours like chocolate and lavender and raspberry and rose, plus plenty of teas, coffees, and rather tasty hot chocolate.

 Advertising

-Andrew Radford is an Edinburgh restaurant legend; when he opened the Atrium more than 20 years ago it set a new benchmark for contemporary fine dining in the capital.
-That venue ran its course but, after some intermediary ventures, he popped up again with Timberyard in 2012.
-Based at an actual old timber yard, the decor is artfully distressed while the food is plain wonderful.
-A typical main here would be venison with elderberry, velvet bolete, cabbage, celeriac and salsify.
+Andrew Radford is an Edinburgh restaurant legend; when he opened the Atrium more than 20 years ago, it set a new benchmark for contemporary fine dining in the capital.
+That venue ran its course, but after some intermediary ventures, he popped up again with Timberyard in 2012.
+Based on an actual old timber yard, the decor is artfully distressed, while the food is plain wonderful.

-After almost 20 years in business, this bustling bistro remains a great space, split over two sections, with a pared-down, minimalist look.
-The outrageously well-priced lunch menu plays its part – it’s possible to dine well in the afternoon and have change from a tenner.
-The food covers modern bistro classics, service is swift and usually cheerful.
+This bustling bistro is a great space, split over two sections, with a pared-down, minimalist look.
+The outrageously well-priced lunch menu plays its part, and the food covers modern bistro classics, while service is swift and usually cheerful.
 Gorgeous views of the castle also make this one a real gem.

 Advertising

 Founder and chef Paul Wedgwood’s plan was simple: create an unpretentious space where imagination, ingredients and great cooking are at the fore.
 Since opening in 2007, he’s achieved just that.
-There’s a warm, relaxed atmosphere here, from the contemporary decor to the modern Scottish menu.
-The dinner menu changes monthly standouts in the past have included lobster thermidor creme brulee and sticky toffee pudding with Bunnahabhain whisky butterscotch.
+There’s a warm, relaxed atmosphere at Wedgwood, from the contemporary decor to the modern Scottish menu.
+The dinner menu changes monthly, and standouts in the past have included lobster thermidor creme brulee and sticky toffee pudding with Bunnahabhain whisky butterscotch.

 • Delis